Lamden/docs/docs/develop/wallet_api/create_connection.md

----
-id: create_connection
-title: Create a Connection to the Lamden Vault
+# Create a Dapp Connection to the Vault
-sidebar_label: Create Wallet Connection
----

 The Lamden Vault listens for a "lamdenWalletConnect" event.